aws-lite/aws-lite/plugins/dynamodb/readme.md

 Properties:
 - **`TableName` (string) [required]**
+  - DynamoDB table name
 - **`AttributesToGet` (array)**
+  - Legacy parameter, use `ProjectionExpression` instead
 - **`ConditionalOperator` (string)**
+  - Legacy parameter, use `FilterExpression` instead
 - **`ConsistentRead` (boolean)**
+  - Enable strongly consistent reads; by default eventually consistent reads are used
 - **`ExclusiveStartKey` (object)**
+  - Pagination cursor token ARN to be used if `LastEvaluatedKey` was returned in a previous response
 - **`ExpressionAttributeNames` (object)**
+  - Substitution tokens for attribute names in an expression, [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.Attributes.html)
 - **`ExpressionAttributeValues` (object)**
+  - Values that can be substituted in an expression, [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html)
 - **`FilterExpression` (string)**
+  - String of filter conditions applied before data is returned; [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/QueryAndScan.html#Query.FilterExpression)
 - **`IndexName` (string)**
+  - DynamoDB global secondary index name (if applicable)
 - **`Limit` (number)**
+  - Maximum number of items to evaluate and return
 - **`ProjectionExpression` (string)**
+  - Comma separated string that identifies one or more attributes to retrieve from the table
 - **`ReturnConsumedCapacity` (string)**
+  - Return throughput consumption in response, can be set to one of: `INDEXES`, `TOTAL`, or `NONE`
 - **`ScanFilter` (object)**
+  - Legacy parameter, use `FilterExpression` instead
 - **`Segment` (number)**
+  - Individual segment to be scanned in a parallel `Scan` request; see https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html#DDB-Scan-request-ScanFilter
 - **`Select` (string)**
+  - Attributes to be returned in the result, can be set to: `ALL_ATTRIBUTES`, `ALL_PROJECTED_ATTRIBUTES`, `COUNT`, or `SPECIFIC_ATTRIBUTES`; [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html#DDB-Scan-request-Select)
 - **`TotalSegments` (number)**
+  - Total number of segments to be scanned in a parallel `Scan` request; see https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html#DDB-Scan-request-ScanFilter
 - **`paginate` (boolean)**
   - Enable automatic result pagination; use this instead of making your own individual pagination requests